 Your entertaining and enlightening historical vacation begins with the expert Stephen Ambrose Historical Tours team in New Orleans, who work together to make your trip a seamless experience from the very beginning.
-Our home base staff includes one of our historians, Director Mark Bielski, who can answer any questions you may have about the historical aspects of our historical, Civil War, World War II, WWI and D-Day tours.
+Our home base staff includes one of our historians, Director Mark Bielski, who can answer any questions you may have about the historical aspects of our American history, Civil War, World War II, WWI, D-Day and Band of Brothers® tours.

 Stephen Ambrose always said that the best way to understand history is to study the places where it was made.
-Stephen Ambrose Historical Tours has the most qualified historians lead our historical, WWII, WWI and D-Day tours, including our chief historian Captain Ronald Drez, who assisted with Dr. Ambrose’s research.
+Stephen Ambrose Historical Tours has the most qualified historians lead our historical, WWII, WWI, D-Day and Band of Brothers® Tours.
 Our historians are leaders in their field and world-renowned authors.
-Their extensive research and interviews of WWII and D-Day veterans on the very battlefields where they fought gives a soldier’s perspective to our tours.
+Their extensive research and interviews with thousands of WWII and D-Day veterans on the very battlefields where they fought gives a soldier’s perspective to our tours.

 Exclusive Local Guides

-Because we were founded by Stephen Ambrose, we have long-standing relationships with the very best local guides in the countries in which we operate.
-As part of our expert team, they ensure that we can offer you exclusive opportunities to visit historic places and other sites that were crucial in WWII, something that no other WWII or D-Day tour company can offer.
+Because we were founded by Stephen Ambrose, we have long-standing relationships with the very best local guides in the countries in which we operate (we have been working with our beloved bus driver for 20 years!).
+As part of our expert team, they ensure that we can offer you exclusive opportunities to visit historic places and other sites that were crucial in WWII, something that no other WWII, D-Day or Band of Brothers® Tour company can offer.

 Experienced Tour Escorts

-Our historical, WWII, WWI and D-Day tours always have a full-time, experienced tour escort, who is available to answer your questions and take care of any special requests you may have during your journey.
+Our American history, Civil War, WWII, WWI, D-Day and Band of Brothers® Tours always have a full-time, experienced tour escort, who is available to answer your questions and take care of any special requests you may have during your tour.

 Our Tour Historians

 Chris Anderson is a historian who is well versed in many aspects of American history with special expertise in the Normandy Invasion, Band of Brothers, and 101st Airborne as well as the American Revolution.
 As the former editor of WWII Magazine he edited and wrote about all areas of the U.S. involvement in that war.
-Chris was also one of the original creators of the Stephen Ambrose Band of Brothers Tour and was a personal confidant of Major Dick Winters, commander of Easy Company, as well as many other veterans of WWII.
+Chris was also one of the original creators of the Stephen Ambrose Band of Brothers® Tour and was a personal confidant of Major Dick Winters, commander of Easy Company, as well as many other veterans of WWII.
+Chris is the co-host of the History Happy Hour livestream.
+He lives in London, where he chronicles his visits to the places where history happened and the fascinating people he meets along the way in his blog, History Hikes.

 Charles Brower, Ph.D.

-Mr. Farrell’s writing career began on Guam with the 1981 publication of The Americanization of Guam: 1898-1918, which was followed by The Sacrifice of Guam: 1919-1943 and Liberation—1944.
+Don Farrell’s writing career began on Guam with the 1981 publication of The Americanization of Guam: 1898-1918, which was followed by The Sacrifice of Guam: 1919-1943 and Liberation—1944.
 He moved to Tinian in 1987, publishing the first History of the Northern Mariana Islands in 1991.
 In 2011, Don published History of the Mariana Islands to Partition.
 He is now completing a Modern History of the Northern Mariana Islands.
+His book Tinian and The Bomb chronicles the important and often overlooked role Tinian in the Mariana Islands played in the atomic bombing of Japan at the end of World War II.
 He has also written numerous magazine and newspaper articles on the history of the Mariana Islands.

 Erik Flint is our historian for the Operation Overlord Tour.
 He is the Director of the Lewis Army Museum at Joint Base Lewis-McChord, Washington.
 A veteran of 30 years in uniform, Erik deployed twice to Iraq as a Combat Historian for the U.S. Special Operations Command History & Research Office and is currently a Lieutenant Colonel in the U.S. Army Reserve where he is a lead Command and General Staff Officer Course instructor.
 Erik holds a Bachelor’s degree in History from the University of Washington, a Master’s degree in International Land Warfare Studies from American Military University, and is currently working on a Doctorate in Modern History at the University of Birmingham in the United Kingdom.
 Erik resides in Tacoma, Washington with his wife Caroline, and his daughter Willow.

-Kevin Hymel is the Research Director for WWII History and Military Heritage magazines and has written numerous articles for each.
-He is the author of Patton’s Photographs: War as He Saw It and has served as a historian at the U.S. Army Combat Studies Institute at Ft.
-Leavenworth, Kansas.
-Mr. Hymel has been a popular historian with Stephen Ambrose Historical Tours for more than 10 years, and has appeared in numerous documentaries on the History Channel and American Heroes Channel.
+Kevin has been a popular historian with Stephen Ambrose Historical Tours for more than 15 years, and has appeared in numerous documentaries on the History Channel and American Heroes Channel.
 He received his Bachelor’s Degree from LaSalle University and Master’s Degree from Villanova University, both in History.
-He lives in Arlington, VA.

 Gerald J. Prokopowicz, Ph.D.